Darth-Apple/simple-php-templates/readme.txt

   - Default Language Directory: languages/[locale]/lang_file.lang.php
   - Default Cache directory: templates/cache/template.php (this is handled internally, simply create the directory and you're done!)

-   * For languages, see the $templates->lang_load() documentation.
+  - For languages, see the $templates->lang_load() documentation.
 A sample language file is provided.

-   - you will need to explicitely call $templates->lang_load("filename") in order to load a new language file for use.
-   - This was done so that larger applications don't require every language variable to be loaded for every page.
-This can result in lower memory usage and faster load times.
+  - $hide_warnings can optionally be enabled to suppress PHP warnings that may occur from the use of unset template variables within templates.
+(Slight performance degradation may occur)

 ------------------------------------------------------
 TEMPLATE SYNTAX:
 ------------------------------------------------------

+Variables:
  - [@var] - autoescaped variable
  - [$var] - unescaped variable.
 Use with care!

+Language variables:
  - [@lang:var] - Language string.

+Arrays:
+[@array:key] - Allows you to access a key within a template array variable.
+Set any template variable with an array to allow this.
+[$array:key] - Same as above, but unescaped.

+(This currently only supports one-dimensional dictionaries/arrays.
+A future release will allow support for two-dimensional arrays).

 LOOPS: